FanWangEcon/R4Econ/README.md

 Materials gathered from various [projects](https://fanwangecon.github.io/research) in which R code is used.
 Files are from the [R4Econ](https://github.com/FanWangEcon/R4Econ) repository.
 This is not a R package, but a list of examples in PDF/HTML/Rmd formats.
 [REconTools](https://fanwangecon.github.io/REconTools/) is a package that can be installed with tools used in [projects](https://fanwangecon.github.io/research) involving R.

-Bullet points show which [base R](https://www.rdocumentation.org/packages/base/versions/3.5.2), [tidyverse](https://www.tidyverse.org/) or other functions/commands are used to achieve various objectives.
-An effort is made to use only [base R](https://www.rdocumentation.org/packages/base/versions/3.5.2) and [tidyverse](https://www.tidyverse.org/) packages whenever possible to reduce dependencies.
+Bullet points show which [base R](https://cran.r-project.org/), [tidyverse](https://www.tidyverse.org/) or other functions/commands are used to achieve various objectives.
+An effort is made to use only [base R](https://cran.r-project.org/) and [tidyverse](https://www.tidyverse.org/) packages whenever possible to reduce dependencies.
 The goal of this repository is to make it easier to find/re-use codes produced for various projects.

-From other repositories: For dynamic borrowing and savings problems, see [MEconTools](https://fanwangecon.github.io/MEconTools/) and [Dynamic Asset Repository](https://fanwangecon.github.io/CodeDynaAsset/); For code examples, see also [Matlab Example Code](https://fanwangecon.github.io/M4Econ/), [Stata Example Code](https://fanwangecon.github.io/Stata4Econ/), [Python Example Code](https://fanwangecon.github.io/pyfan/); For intro econ with Matlab, see [Intro Mathematics for Economists](https://fanwangecon.github.io/Math4Econ/), and for intro stat with R, see [Intro Statistics for Undergraduates](https://fanwangecon.github.io/Stat4Econ/).
-See [here](https://github.com/FanWangEcon) for all of [Fan](https://fanwangecon.github.io/)'s public repositories.
+from other repositories: for research support toolboxes, see [matlab toolbox](https://fanwangecon.github.io/mecontools/), [r toolbox](https://fanwangecon.github.io/recontools/), and [python toolbox](https://pyfan.readthedocs.io/en/latest/); for code examples, see [matlab examples](https://fanwangecon.github.io/m4econ/), [stata examples](https://fanwangecon.github.io/stata4econ/), [r examples](https://fanwangecon.github.io/r4econ/), [python examples](https://fanwangecon.github.io/py4econ/), and [latex examples](https://fanwangecon.github.io/tex4econ/); for packaging example, see [pkgtestr](http://fanwangecon.github.io/pkgtestr) for developing r packages; for teaching, see [intro mathematics for economists](https://fanwangecon.github.io/math4econ/), and [intro statistics for undergraduates](https://fanwangecon.github.io/stat4econ/). see [here](https://github.com/fanwangecon) for all of [fan](https://fanwangecon.github.io/)'s public repositories.

 Please contact [FanWangEcon](https://fanwangecon.github.io/) for issues or problems.